John Finlay Says ‘Tiger King’ Filmmakers Encouraged Shirtless Interviews To Make It Seem He Was ‘The Sexy One’

-John Finlay says Tiger King filmmakers encouraged him to do those shirtless interviews to make it feel as though he was the “sexy” one in zookeeper Joe Exotic’s controversial posse.
+John Finlay says Tiger King filmmakers encouraged him to do those shirtless interviews to make it look as though he was the “sexy” one in zookeeper Joe Exotic’s controversial posse.

 In a new interview, Finlay, the former partner of convicted felon Joe Maldonado-Passage, revealed that he was interviewed “at least five” times for the Netflix blockbuster, but that most viewers focused on the interview in which he appeared shirtless with his more than 50 tattoos blazing.